 Design an applied thesis-project to advance your understanding of your chosen thesis topic and increase your ministry capacity and competence.
 You start developing your thesis project right from the start of your studies, to maximize the integration of your thesis with the rest of your program.

 * The Doctor of Ministry program is designed to be completed in three years of study while you remain in your ministry context.
+This degree is granted conjointly by Trinity Western University and the seminary in which the student is enrolled.

 On-campus one-week mentored peer learning.
 Takes place each year in the Fall semester on the ACTS campus.